centrifugal/centrifugo/docs/content/server/http_api.md

 ### presence

-`presence` allows to get channel presence information (all clients currently subscribed on this channel). `params` is an object with `channel` key.
+`presence` allows getting channel presence information (all clients currently subscribed on this channel). `params` is an object with `channel` key.

 ```json
 {